-Mini-me got hold of Santa postcards, stamps, bell, mug while I got my mitts on fridge magnets as always.
+Mini-me got hold of Santa postcards, stamps, a bell, and a mug while I got my mitts on fridge magnets as always.

 We also ordered a personalized Christmas letter from Santa stamped with the official Arctic Circle postmark for mini-me.

-Arctic Circle Mall in the Santa Village has typical tourist shops selling everything you can imagine.
+Arctic Circle Mall in Santa Village has typical tourist shops selling everything you can imagine.

-Santa Claus Gift House in the Santa Village also has few souvenir shops like Santa’s Gifts and Delicacies and Poronpulkka and Piece of Lapland.
+Santa Claus Gift House in the Santa Village also has a few souvenir shops like Santa’s Gifts, Delicacies and Poronpulkka, and Piece of Lapland.

 Lappish Food is greatly inspired by nature and the fresh and pure produce it offers.

 Vegetarians like me may not like it, but Lapps just love to eat Reindeer, moose meat, and local salmon.
 Yes, that’s an integral part of Lappish Cuisine.